 Often, darkening or the appearance of black dots on a mole does not pose a great danger to a person.

-However, each case is unique and it is never possible to say for sure whether such a change poses a threat to the organism.
+However, each case is unique and one can never say for sure whether such a change poses a threat to the body.

 • Ultra-violet rays.
-Prolonged exposure to the sun can cause blackening of individual sections of the nevus, as a result of which a lot of melanin accumulates there.
-Thus, the body tries to protect itself from the harmful effects of UV rays.
+It can cause blackening of individual areas of the nevus long stay in the sun, as a result of which a lot of melanin accumulates there.
+In this way, the body tries to protect itself from the harmful effects of UV rays.

 • Mechanical damage.
-Most often, the reasons for their appearance are that people do not notice how they injure their mole and cannot remember if this happened to them.
+Most often, the reasons for their appearance are that people do not notice how they injure their mole and cannot remember whether this happened to them.

-The degeneration of a benign tumor into a malignant one - a change in the color or shape of a mole can be symptoms of melanoma.
+Rebirth benign tumor to malignant - a change in the color or shape of a mole may be symptoms of melanoma.

 Are black dots on a mole dangerous?

-If black dots appear on the mole, you should definitely take this problem under control.
+If black dots appear on a mole, you should definitely take this problem under control.

-This may not always be a manifestation of melanoma, but it is better to check once again to avoid cancer.
+This may not always be a manifestation of melanoma, but it is better to get checked again to avoid cancer.

-If the nevus that you had for a long time began to change color, or small blotches appeared on it , Or has it become convex , what happens is quite noticeable, you should not postpone your visit to a specialist.
+If a nevus that you had for a long time began to change color, or small spots appeared on it , or has it become convex , When this happens is quite noticeable, you should not postpone your visit to a specialist.

 The appearance of black dots in the center of the mole indicates changes.

-Black dots on a mole can be a manifestation of papillomavirus.
-It does not threaten melanoma, but it is also subject to removal.
+Black dots on a mole may be a manifestation of papillomavirus.
+This does not threaten melanoma, but it is also subject to removal.

-If there are any changes in the nevi, be sure to see a specialist.
+If any changes in the nevi appear, be sure to see a specialist.

 The problem may lie not on the visible surface of the nevus, but inside.

-• Since the harmful effects of ultraviolet rays can cause melanoma, it is recommended to reduce exposure to the sun during the hottest hours, and cover the problem mole with clothes.
+• Since melanoma can be caused by the harmful effects of ultraviolet rays, it is recommended to reduce exposure to the sun during the hottest hours and cover the problematic mole with clothing.

-• If the mole is located on the skin of the face or any other open area on the body , you can cover it with plaster.
-However, this can only be done for a few hours, because due to the heat, micro-ulcers can appear on the nevus, which also significantly injures and brings the possibility of cancer.
+• If the mole is located on the skin of the face or any other open area on the body , You can cover it with adhesive tape.
+However, this can only be done for several hours, since due to the heat, microulcers may appear on the nevus, which is also significantly traumatic and increases the possibility of cancer.

-• After swimming in the open air, it is better to immediately dry yourself gently with a towel, as water droplets work like lenses and enhance the effect of sunlight.
-In the same way, you should not lie on the sand, its small crystals work on the same principle.
+• After swimming outdoors, it is better to immediately dry yourself carefully with a towel, since water droplets act like lenses and increase the influence of sunlight.
+Likewise, you should not lie on the sand; its small crystals work on the same principle.

-• If you are a light-skinned person with many small moles on your body, then you cannot sunbathe in a solarium.
+• If you are a fair-skinned person with many small moles on your body, then you should not sunbathe in a solarium.

-• Black nevi, like any other convex or flat moles, cannot be removed or cauterized on their own, even in case of injury.
+• Black nevi, like any other convex or flat moles, cannot be removed or cauterized yourself, even in case of injury.

 Signs of melanoma

-There are five signs that may indicate the degeneration of a mole into a malignant tumor:
+There are five signs that may indicate that a mole has degenerated into a malignant tumor:

 • asymmetry - the two parts of the mole should be symmetrical, regardless of whether it is convex or flat.

-• edges - should be approximately even, without growths, “cloves”, blurring and any other changes.
+• edges should be approximately smooth, without growths, “teeth,” blurring or any other changes.

-• coloring - the nevus should not change color.
-The appearance of small dots, growths, blotches indicates that the mole should be carefully monitored.
+• coloring – the nevus should not change color.
+The appearance of small dots, growths, and inclusions indicates that the mole needs to be closely monitored.

-• size - nevi up to 1 cm in diameter are considered normal.
-Larger moles, especially those that have suddenly grown from small to large, are best to check.
+• size – nevi up to 1 cm in diameter are considered normal.
+Larger moles, especially those that have suddenly grown from small to large, are best checked.

-• dynamics - it's normal if changes in a mole occur throughout life.
+• dynamics are normal if changes in a mole occur throughout life.
 If you notice that the nevus is changing quickly enough, be sure to show it to a specialist.

-In addition to these signs, blood on a convex mole should cause anxiety.
+In addition to these signs, blood on a raised mole should cause alarm.

-What to do if a mole on the leg comes off?
+What to do if a mole on a leg comes off?

 What does a mole on the chin mean?
 Read here.

-This is a very serious symptom that appears, as a rule, after trauma to the nevus.
+This is a very serious symptom that usually appears after injury to the nevus.

-• If the mole is covered with a crust , or she fell off with a rod, if she itches after an injury, it is necessary to determine whether this damage has affected the general condition of the mole.
+• If the mole has become crusty , or it fell off with the rod, if it itches after an injury, you need to determine whether this damage has affected the overall condition of the mole.

-• If the neoplasm itches, then you can’t comb it, it’s better to apply something cold.
+• If the tumor is itchy, then you can’t scratch it; it’s better to apply something cold.

-A timely diagnosis is the key to timely treatment, on which the future life of a person depends.
+A timely diagnosis is the key to timely treatment, on which a person’s future life depends.

 Video: “Melanoma, skin cancer, five main signs”

-In case of suspicion of the “danger” of the mole, including if an irregularity or black dots appear on the mole, a decision is usually made in favor of surgical removal.
+If a mole is suspected to be “dangerous,” including if unevenness or black spots appear on the mole, a decision is usually made in favor of surgical removal.

-However, if you find black dots on your nevus, do not panic.
+However, if you find black spots on your nevus, do not panic.

 You need to understand that this is sometimes normal, and only a doctor can make the final decision.

-Many of these moles do not require removal at all.
+Many such moles do not require removal at all.

-If you are unhappy with your mole and are going to remove it anyway, trust the doctors and do not resort to alternative medicine.
+If you are unhappy with your mole and are going to remove it anyway, trust your doctors and do not resort to alternative medicine.

-The oncologist will select the most optimal removal method for your case.
+The oncologist will select the most optimal method of removal for your case.

-Removal methods may be different, but for oncological cases, it is the surgical method that is used, after which the patient also needs to undergo chemotherapy.
+Removal methods may be different, but for cancer cases they use surgical method, after which the patient also needs to undergo a course of chemotherapy.

-Nevi that do not carry the danger of melanoma can be removed in a less radical way:
+Nevi that do not pose a risk of melanoma can be removed in a less radical way:

-• laser removal is one of the most popular methods today.
+• Laser removal is one of the most popular methods today.
 It is done without the use of anesthesia.
-The mole is removed layer by layer with a laser, the recovery period after the operation is approximately two weeks.
-The procedure itself lasts several minutes, a small cavity formed after it overgrows very quickly;
+The mole is removed layer by layer using a laser, recovery period after surgery is approximately two weeks.
+The procedure itself lasts several minutes, the small depression formed afterwards heals very quickly;

 • electrocoagulation is a technique similar to laser removal.
-Within a few minutes, the nevus is affected by an electric current.
+The nevus is exposed to electrical current for several minutes.
 After such an operation, there are often no traces left on the skin;

-• cryodestruction - removal with liquid nitrogen.
-It is characterized by a quick recovery period (but still more than with electrocoagulation), painless healing.
-Most often, this procedure is performed when small nevi are removed on the body, more often on the back and other areas other than the face, as a second procedure may be required;
+• cryodestruction – removal using liquid nitrogen.
+It is characterized by a rapid recovery period (but still longer than with electrocoagulation), painless healing.
+More often this procedure carried out when small nevi are removed on the body, often on the back and other areas except the face, as a repeat procedure may be required;

-• the surgical method is the most radical, it is recommended if a patient has melanoma.
-A small scar remains, moreover, it is not suitable for all parts of the body.
+• the surgical method is the most radical and is recommended if the patient is diagnosed with melanoma.
+A small scar remains, and it is not suitable for all parts of the body.
 The operation is performed in the form of excision of the skin with a scalpel under anesthesia.

 Note!

-The most important principle by which melanoma can be detected is the dissimilarity of a particular mole to all the others.
+The most important principle by which melanoma can be detected is the dissimilarity of a particular mole from all others.

-• A huge nevus with bumpy growths and hair can be completely harmless, and a small, neat, flat mole can be melanoma if moles of a different color, shape, and type are characteristic of you.
-It's good when all the moles on the body are similar.
+• A huge nevus with bumpy growths and hair may turn out to be completely harmless, but a small, neat flat mole may be melanoma if you have moles of a different color, shape and type.
+It’s good when all the moles on the body are similar.

-• A specialist will help you determine which nevus is at risk, do not try to do it yourself using the Internet or advice on the forum.
+• A specialist will help you determine which nevus is at risk; do not try to do this yourself using the Internet or advice on a forum.
 Moreover, do not try to remove such moles yourself.

-• An important sign of danger, in which it is worth contacting an oncologist, is if the mole suddenly began to change, moreover, quickly enough.
-If spots appear on it, small blotches, sizes change, and so on - see a doctor, however, do not panic and do not grow a phobia in yourself.
+• An important sign of danger in which you should contact an oncologist is if a mole suddenly begins to change, and quite quickly.
+If spots, small inclusions appear on it, the size has changed, and so on, see a doctor, however, do not panic and do not develop a phobia in yourself.

 What to do if a hanging mole under the arm is inflamed?